 If your app crashes immediately upon start up, it's not healthy.
 In this case, Aptible will indicate that your Containers exited, and report their Container Command and exit code.

 You'll need to identify why your Containers are exiting immediately.
 There are usually two possible causes:

 - There's a bug and your container is crashing.
 If this is the case, it should be obvious from the logs.
 To proceed, fix the issue, and try again.

 - Your container is starting a program that immediately daemonizes.
-In this case, your container will appear to have exited from Aptible Deploy's perspective.
+In this case, your container will appear to have exited from Aptible's perspective.
 To proceed, make sure the program you're starting stays in the foreground and does not daemonize, then try again.